joozo-gexia/STL/README.md

         GRADE  //here is the specific content
     </stl:text>
 ```

-    As mentioned in the above code, the content area of the plain text we can use the text label to obtain.
+// As mentioned in the above code, the content area of the plain text we can use the text label to obtain.
 A text style definitions the following example put it wrote tags.
 Here we need to use the "Hump" writing, [Hump Code]. that attributes if there are two or more words composition is the "-" to remove, and put the second word in the first letter of the alphabet size.
 For example: font-family:"Microsoft Yahei"; We need to write：fontFamily="Microsoft Yahei".

-    STL some tags can be a single label, but some contain other labels must be written into the label.
-For example:

-Yes
 ```html
 1、<stl:style mediaType="phone" fontSize="30px" ></stl:style>
 2、<stl:style mediaType="phone" fontSize="30px" />